shar1738/RustDesk_Gaming/README.md

 Install RustDesk on both your home and remote PCs, and set it up before proceeding.
 Its optional but if you want you can download antimicro off the microsoft store to use a controller (I added my own input map in the repository but use whatever inputs make sense to you).

 Also it is not required but having vscode installed is the easiest way to get everything working.
 If vscode isn't viable you can use notepad to run autohotkey.
-And for the window_name_get you can always just hover over your RustDesk home pc connection window and copy the info above it. (though I will say its much more tideous)

-Your gonna have to configure the circle for every new game you play as not all game cameras are built equal but with a little tinkering you should be up and running in no time, I recomend writting down the radius works best for each game you play.
+Your gonna have to configure the circle for every new game you play as not all game cameras are built equal but with a little tinkering you should be up and running in no time, I recomend writting down the radius that works best for each game you play.

 For GM_GUI Users:
 Run the GM_GUI file.
 Drag the GUI to the top-left corner of your screen if not already there, in order to center the circle.
 Use the following hotkeys to control the circle:
+(Ctrl + 1: Toggle the Hotkeys)
+(Ctrl + W: Toggle the GUI)
 (Ctrl + T: Toggle the circle on/off)
 (Ctrl + K: Stop the program)
 (Ctrl + UP: Increase the radius) SMALLER USUALLY IS BETTER